 Moby Dick Brewing Co.

-When visiting www.mobydickbrewing.com, you’re first introduced to a video header featuring scenes from the popular Whaling City restaurant.
+When visiting www.mobydickbrewing.com, a video header presents scenes from the popular Whaling City restaurant.
 The friendly staff assists a packed restaurant, and the details of beer pouring into pint glasses make your mouth start to water.
-As you scroll through the simply constructed site, viewers can find menus, locations, details of beers and learn about how New Bedford’s History informs their business choices.
+As you scroll through the constructed site, viewers can find menus, locations, points of beer and learn about how New Bedford’s History informs their business choices.

-The website provides an excellent user experience, and the simple design paired with rich images and video gives users a robust visual story.
-I particularly enjoy the restaurant’s slogan “We’re Brewing History,” a play on being the only brewery in downtown New Bedford and developing products with historical relevances of New Bedford.
+The website provides an excellent user experience, and the simple design paired with rich images provides users with a powerful visual story.

 Inspired by Literature